gvwilson/sdxpy/src/ftp/index.md

 ## Testing {: #ftp-test}

 Testing single-process command-line applications is hard enough.
-To test a client-server application like the one above we have to start the server, wait for it to be ready, then run the client,
+To test a client-server application like the one above, we have to start the server, wait for it to be ready, then run the client,